isaacfungg/obsidian/Mortgage Broker Course/Lesson 6.md

 * Infancy
 	* At law, a person younger than age 19 is considered a minor or infant
 	* Most contracts to which a party is an infant are voidable by the infant
+	* It is however enforceable if another statute